 Pursuant to the provisions contained in Annex (b) the Kingdom must notify the Secretariat of the Organization of any changes in health measures and plant health and to provide information about these measures.

 (Control, Inspection and Approval Procedures):

-The Kingdom takes into account the provisions of Annex (c) in conducting inspection and oversight and accreditation including the national systems to adopt the use of additives or when determining the allowable levels of contaminants in food and beverage and fodder, provided compliance and non-confliction with the provisions of these Regulations.
+The Kingdom takes into account the provisions of Annex (c) in conducting inspection, oversight and accreditation including the national systems to adopt the use of additives or when determining the allowable levels of contaminants in food, beverage and fodder, provided compliance and non-confliction with the provisions of these Regulations.

 ( Dispute Settlement and Consultations):

-9-1 consultations are held to settle the disputes in accordance with the provisions of Articles (22.23) of the Convention (GATT 1994), in accordance with what is stated in this agreement and memorandum of understanding for the settlement of disputes, unless otherwise is provided specifically in this Agreement.
+9-1 consultations are held to settle the disputes in accordance with the provisions of Articles (22.23) of the Convention (GATT 1994), in accordance with what is stated in this agreement and the memorandum of understanding for the settlement of disputes, unless otherwise stated specifically in this Agreement.

 9.2 Nothing in this Agreement shall prejudice the rights of other members of the organization according to any international conventions.

-9-3 the Convention of sanitary and phyto-sanitary shall not damage the kingdom rights, which are provided by any other international agreements, including the right to resort to the good offices or dispute settlement mechanisms in other international organizations, or those which are made under any international agreement.
+9-3 The Convention of sanitary and phytosanitary should not cause any harm to the kingdom`s rights, which are provided by other international agreements, including the right to resort to amicable settlement or dispute settlement mechanisms in other international organizations, or those made under any international agreement.